 Gavea is a conventional gas development located in ultra-deepwater in Brazil and is operated by Equinor Brasil Energia.
 According to GlobalData, who tracks more than 34,000 active and developing oil and gas fields worldwide, lies in block C-M-539, with water depth of around 8,886 feet.
 Buy the profile here.

-The project is currently in approval stage and is expected to start commercial production in 2027.
-Final investment decision (FID) of the project will be approved in 2023.
+The project is currently in construction stage and is expected to start commercial production in 2028.
+Final investment decision (FID) of the project was approved in 2023.
 The Gavea conventional gas development will involve the drilling of approximately two wells.

 Field participation details